 - Coty, Inc. (U.S.) becomes a publicly traded company; Les Cultures Florales Méditerranéennes established.

-- Richard Hudnut opens factory and laboratory at Suresnes, Paris.
+- Richard Hudnut opens a laboratory at Suresnes, Paris.

-- V. Vivavidou, Inc. acquires Alfred H. Smith Co., importers of Djer-Kiss.
+- V. Vivavidou acquires Alfred H. Smith Company, importers of Djer-Kiss.

-- Charles Jundt adopts Charles of the Ritz as a trademark for his cosmetics.
+- Charles Jundt adopts the Charles of the Ritz brand name.

-- Coty acquires Rallet and an interest in Marie Earle; acquires Société Française des Parfums Rallet.
+- Coty buys an interest in Marie Earle; acquires Société Française des Parfums Rallet.

 - I. G. Farbenindustrie founded (Germany).

-- Marie Barlow opens new salon and product line in New York.
+- Marie Barlow opens new salon and product line at 358 Fifth Avenue, New York.

 - Martha Matilda Harper incorporates.

-- Northam Warren Corporation acquires Elcaya Co., Inc.
+- Northam Warren Corporation acquires the Elcaya Company, Inc.

-- The Palmolive Company and Peet Brothers Manufacturing Co. merge to form the Palmolive-Peet Co.
+- Palmolive Company and the Peet Brothers Manufacturing Company merge to form the Palmolive-Peet Company.

-- V. Vivavidou, Inc. acquires the Melba Manufacturing Company (name changed to Parfumerie Melba).
+- V. Vivavidou acquires the Melba Manufacturing Company (name changed to Parfumerie Melba).

 - Cellucotton Products Company becomes the International Cellucotton Products Company after numerous name changes.